Your Cart (0)

 Here is how the two approaches compare across critical dimensions:

 Accuracy.
-Generic models achieve 55-65% accuracy in predicting conversions.
-Custom models trained on your data typically reach 75-85% accuracy within the first quarter and improve from there.
+Generic models achieve 55 to 65 percent accuracy in predicting conversions.
+Custom models trained on your data typically reach 75 to 85 percent accuracy within the first quarter and improve from there.
+The accuracy gap translates directly to rep time saved on unqualified leads.

 Transparency.
 Many off-the-shelf scoring tools operate as black boxes.
 You see the score but not the reasoning.
-Custom models provide full explainability: you know exactly which factors drove each score and by how much.
+Custom models provide full explainability using SHAP values or similar feature attribution methods.
+You know exactly which factors drove each score and by how much, which builds rep trust and surfaces opportunities to optimize campaigns around the signals that actually drive conversion.

 Measuring the Impact of AI Lead Scoring